 This partnership between technology and medicine will help patients in timely detection and manage diabetes.
 Google’s co-founder Sergey Brin said that miniaturisation of electronics in this way would improve the quality of life.

 Novartis’ CEO Joe Jimenez stated that it will help the company to address the unmet medical needs and create a large revenue stream.
-Since diabetes is becoming a critical health issue in developed and third-world countries, the smart contact lens can pave a way forward for self-detection and management.
+Since diabetes is becoming a critical health issue in developed and third-world countries.
+The smart contact lens can pave a way forward for self-detection and management.

 Though, the contact lenses are in prototype phase and according to the company, it will take at least five years to push the product to the commercial market.
 Meanwhile Novartis is trying to manoeuvre the technology for long-sighted people.
 The contact lenses can help them to autofocus on the object while correcting the vision when they read.

 Google’s smart contact lens can definitely alert the people at the onset of diabetes for better control and management of the disease.
-However, I am not convinced about inserting a contact lens with a wiring into a delicate organ like eyes, how invisible or minute it be.
+However, I am not agree about inserting a contact lens with wiring into a delicate organ like eyes, how invisible or minute it be.
 What is your opinion here?